goinnn/zen-of-high-load-and-high-availability-backend/index.md

 I am the CTO of [Joinup](https://joinup.es/) since early 2016, and by the end of the same year, we have a high availability (24x7) and high load backend (several thousand requests per minute).
 We are not on watch and we don’t have unexpected problems because we follow a list of basic rules: our Zen.

+### Spanish version

+There is a spanish version of this zen.
+Please click [here](/index-es.html) to go to spanish version

 ### Our zen

 Identify your bottlenecks.